A223D/ESP32DetaGuides/README.md

 ```c++
 printResult(detaObj.deleteObject("cba"));
 ```
 The output indicates successful deletion, even though we know that no object with the key `cba` exists.
-If there was an object with this key, it will have been deleted.
+If there was an object with this key, it would have been deleted.
 This is by design, and there is no way to know if an object with the specified key existed or not.

 The `insertObject` function corresponds to [this type of request in the docs](https://docs.deta.sh/docs/base/http/#insert-item).
 The expected input is in the following format:
 ```json